 The Garrick Theatre

 Find the best of performing arts and film in this historic venue, putting on shows since 1889.
 From Chicago to Romeo & Juliet to Judy Dench and Ira Aldridge, the spectacular show goes on.
 This autumn, Kenneth Branagh and John Hurt light the stage in The Entertainer.
+The Garrick Theatre delivers always with the best experience.

 English National Opera